Oklahoma City Slickers

 The Oklahoma City Slickers was the name given to two different American soccer clubs based in Oklahoma City.
-The first team competed in the second American Soccer League in 1982 and 1983, and as the Oklahoma City Stampede in the United Soccer League in 1984 and 1985.
+The first team competed in the second American Soccer League in 1982 and 1983.
+The club was re-organized and re-branded in 1984 as the Oklahoma City Stampede and again in 1985 as the Tulsa Tornado's to play in the short-lived United Soccer League.
 The second Oklahoma City Slickers competed in the USISL from 1993 to 1996.
+Home games (for all outdoor seasons except 1985) were played at historical Taft Stadium in Oklahoma City.